The member will need to provide an English translation if necessary documentation is in a foreign language.

 If travel is a result of a significant decline in health as a result of a family member’s accident or illness rather than death, a physician’s statement must accompany the claim.
 The physician’s statement must indicate that it was recommended that you be in attendance at the time of or immediately following the decline in health.
 This plan does not cover trips to terminally ill family members unless there is a decline in their health and they are placed in hospice or death is imminent as judged by their physician.
 Pre-existing condition limitations may apply.
 In certain circumstances, the attending physician may be required to attest to the fact that a medical procedure was a result of an accident or illness.
 Travel for optional or scheduled surgeries are not covered.

 Plan participants must travel on coach or economy (lowest travel class of seating) air or train fare.
-No change fees, booking fees, or travel insurance costs will be reimbursed.
+No change fees, booking fees, EarlyBird check-in, or travel insurance costs will be reimbursed.
+Any portion of airfare/ train fare that has been refunded or returned as a credit is not eligible for reimbursement.
 Round-trip travel will be reimbursed only for a single destination.
 A scheduled stopover for more than 24 hours will be deemed as the destination of your trip.
 Coverage includes reimbursement of 80% for one checked baggage fee per person.

 Pre-existing conditions are excluded during the first 12 months after the effective date of coverage.
 If a family member received advice or treatment or had a condition diagnosed before the effective date of coverage and travel commences for that family member during the first 12 months due to that condition, the plan will not cover that travel.
 Any illness or death caused by any non-pre-existing condition would be covered.
 Any pre-existing condition would be covered after the plan has been effective for 12 consecutive months.